nchase/memetica/src/2016-01-31-simplicity.md

-Succinct syntax seems like a great win where writing HTML is a challenge, but it seems like a great loss when I think about all of overhead related to using that syntax instead of something that I already know and use more widely.
+Succinct syntax seems like a great win where writing HTML is a challenge, but it seems like a great loss when I think about all of overhead related to using that syntax instead of something that I already know and use more widely (HTML syntax).

 There's a significant learning overhead incurred when teaching or learning a templating language.
 This same overhead applies to scenarios where you have to